What’s happened, the UK Supreme Court Decision.

 What this means for you.

-• If you would like to submit a new complaint you can do so by email to MBFS-Commissions@mercedes-benz.com.
-When your complaint has been submitted, our specialist team will provide further information on when you can expect to receive a response from us and if it’s affected by the pause.
+If you would like to submit a new complaint you can do so by email to MBFS-Commissions@mercedes-benz.com.
+Our specialist team will review your complaint and confirm when you can expect to receive a response from us.

 Additional Information.